 Agency does not dispute that it charged Employee with misconduct under the 2012 version of the DPM.
-Specifically, Agency charged Employee with violating DPM §1603.3(f)(3) (March 4, 2012).
-Under the 2012 version, a charge of neglect of duty included but was not limited to failure to follow instructions or observe precautions regarding safety; failure by a supervisor to investigate a complaint; failure to carry out assigned tasks; or careless or negligent work habits.
+Specifically, Agency charged Employee with violating DPM §1603.3(f)(3) (March

+4, 2012).
+Under the 2012 version, "[a]ny on-duty or employment related act or omission that interferes with the efficiency and integrity of government operations" neglect of duty charge included but was not limited to failure to follow instructions or observe precautions regarding safety; failure by a supervisor to investigate a complaint; failure to carry out assigned tasks; or careless or negligent work habits.
 The penalty for the first offense for neglect of duty under the 2012 DPM ranged from reprimand to removal.

 Under the 2017 version of the DPM, a charge of neglect of duty includes, but is not limited to, failing to carry out official duties or responsibilities as would be expected of a reasonable individual in the same position; failure to perform assigned tasks or duties; failure to assist the public; undue delay in completing assigned tasks or duties; careless work habits; conducting personal business while on duty; abandoning an assigned post; or sleeping or dozing on duty, or loafing while on duty."
-22 The penalty for the first offense is counseling to removal.
+19 The penalty for the first offense is counseling to removal.

-Here, Employee was suspended based on her alleged failure to carry out the essential functions of her position during an emergency call.
-As the AJ held, this specification is captured in both the older and the new version of the DPM.
+Here, Employee was suspended based on his failure to carry out the essential functions of his position during an emergency call.
+As the AJ held, this specification is captured in both the older and the new versions of the DPM.
 Therefore, we believe that the AJ provided a rational basis for concluding that find that a charge of neglect of duty did not substantively different from the older version utilized by Agency.
 Accordingly, we will leave her ruling on this issue undisturbed.